Philadelphia Criminal Mischief and Vandalism Lawyer

 Whether committed by a teenager or an adult – whether against public, private, personal, or real property – whether the damage is minor or extensive – vandalism is a criminal act in Philadelphia.
 If you or your son or daughter was arrested for vandalizing someone else’s property, including commercial property and government property, you need an effective criminal mischief lawyer who can uphold your rights and work strategically toward a positive result with your case.

 The Law Office of Lloyd Long handles graffiti, vandalism, and property destruction charges throughout Philadelphia, including Center City, West Philadelphia, South Philadelphia, and North Philadelphia.
-For a free legal consultation about how a criminal attorney can help with your vandalism charges, contact our criminal defense law firm at (215) 525-6818 today.
+For a free legal consultation, contact our criminal defense law firm at (215) 302-0171 today.